 A new battery generally doesn’t need to be charged before fitting unless below 12.4 volts.
 While a new battery should be 100% charged, they often aren’t.
-Charging the battery for about hour with a standard household type charger will be enough to fully charge the battery.
+Charging the battery for about an hour with a standard household-type charger will be enough to fully charge the battery.

 Do I Need To Drive Car After Changing Battery?

 If your battery is charged above 12.5 volts, a drive cycle isn’t necessary.
 However, test driving after making any repair is advisable.
 It’s better to find any potential issues now; there’s never a good time for a breakdown.